 Please face the altar and bow in gassho upon entering the temple and again upon leaving.
-Move about quietly and practice silence.
+Move about quietly and silently.

 Gassho Hold the palms and fingers of both hands together.

 Gassho is an expression of acknowledgment and courtesy.
-Because the two hands (duality) are joined together, it expresses oneness.
+In this gesture, the two hands, representing duality, are joined together in oneness.

 You may select either a chair or a zafu (cushion) on which to sit.
-At your seat, bow in gassho toward the zafu and then turn clockwise and bow in gassho toward the opposite side of the hall.
+At your seat, bow in gassho towards the zafu and then turn clockwise and bow in gassho towards the opposite side of the hall.

 The Bell is Rung